PhD in Oral Biology

 The two hour oral exam covers both knowledge and ability to critically evaluate current research in oral biology.
 Recent scientific papers are chosen and assigned by the committee in advance of the exam.

 Students are asked to read and present an oral critique of the paper.
 This is followed by a question period that includes testing each candidate’s knowledge of biology, especially relevant to systemic interactions with oral structures, and the candidate’s critique of the assigned paper.
 The examination committee administers both the written and oral components of the exam.

 Students who fail a qualifying exam will be given one additional opportunity to pass a new version of the failed exam.
 A second failure, of either the written or oral qualifying exam, will result in termination of the student from the PhD Program in Oral Biology.
 Students may petition the Student Affairs Committee for the award of the MSD based on performance in didactic courses.
 Award of the MSD will be decided on a case by case basis, based on the student’s performance in didactic courses and research, and also requires approval from the Dean of the Boston University Henry M. Goldman School of Dental Medicine.
 Petitions for an award of an MS degree from another GMS department may also be possible and is determined on a case-by-case basis.

-D. Candidates for PhD degrees are required to submit a written dissertation describing original research and demonstrating the development of independent scholarship.
+Candidates for PhD degrees are required to submit a written dissertation describing original research that demonstrates independent scholarship.